 - What small, specific steps can you take toward your long-term goals over the next three months?

 - How achieving your goals will impact your life.

 Finally, make a plan to track your progress as you strive to reach your goals.

 Step Four: List Your Priorities

-Make a list of who and what matters to you.
+Make a list of all of the people, projects, hobbies, work, and tasks that are important to you.

-Circle three to five items that you want to focus on over the upcoming weeks or months.
+- Circle three to five items and people you want to focus on over the upcoming weeks or months.

-Make a list with your highest priority at the top of your list.
+- From the circled items, make a new list with your highest priority at the top of your list.